yukijina/yukijina.github.io/_posts/2019-01-31-my_first_cli_project_in_ruby.markdown

 <br>
 <h2>Conclusion</h2>
-<p>At the beginning of this project, it didn't collaborate well but my mentor gave me a hint that "we can pass the object (user's input) to argument and scrape another data using that object.
+<p>At the beginning of this project, each file didn't collaborate well but my mentor gave me a hint that "we can pass the object (user's input) to argument and scrape another data using that object.
 That object was url for the second page.
 Oh wow!
 Now I can scrape what a user exactly wants because we pass user's input to argument.It flows beautifully.</p>

-<p>I also found that some websites do not have the exact same HTML every page.Each page looks exactly same but some pages have different HTML tag or class name, which brake the code if I did not scrape correctly.
-It was interesting and challenging.</p>
+<p>I also found that some websites do not have the exact same HTML every page.
+Each page looks exactly same but some pages have different HTML tag or class name, which brake the code if I did not scrape correctly.
+It was interesting but challenging.</p>

 <p>I learned a lot through this project but at the same time, I really enjoyed it!
 Learning is so much fun if I understand.
-Coding makes me awake and even lift my mood up.</p>
+Coding makes me awake and even lift my mood up &#9786;</p>